NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Related Work and Background

 These privacy threats connect closely to the broader literature on jailbreaking, which has studied methods to elicit disallowed behaviors from LLMs, including toxic and forbidden content \cite{xie2024sorrybenchsystematicallyevaluatinglarge, liu2024autodan, chao2024jailbreakbenchopenrobustnessbenchmark}.
 A particularly concerning class of attacks arises in multi-turn regimes \cite{Perez2022RedTL}, where adversaries can exploit interaction, feedback, and long-horizon strategy.
-Among these, \emph{mosaic attacks} are especially relevant to privacy because they decompose a malicious objective into a sequence of ostensibly benign prompts that, when aggregated, reconstruct the forbidden response and can bypass semantic censorship that operates turn-by-turn \cite{Glukhov2024BreachBA, priyanshu2024fracturedsorrybenchframeworkrevealingattacks}.
-More sophisticated adversaries further exploit LLM capabilities for iterative generation, refinement, and long-horizon planning, often supported by chain-of-thought style decomposition, to systematically induce harmful behaviors \cite{russinovich2024greatwritearticlethat, Perez2022RedTL} or to extract private information through gradual contextual shaping and social engineering \cite{das2025disclosureauditsllmagents}.
+Among these, \emph{mosaic attacks} are especially relevant because they decompose a malicious objective into a sequence of ostensibly benign prompts that, when aggregated, reconstruct the forbidden response and can bypass semantic censorship that operates turn-by-turn \cite{Glukhov2024BreachBA, priyanshu2024fracturedsorrybenchframeworkrevealingattacks}.
+More sophisticated adversaries further exploit LLM capabilities for iterative generation, refinement, and long-horizon planning, often supported by chain-of-thought style decomposition, to systematically induce harmful behaviors \cite{russinovich2024greatwritearticlethat, Perez2022RedTL} or to extract private information through gradual contextual shaping and social engineering \cite{das2025jailbreakingauditingcontextualprivacy}.

 In response, several defenses have been proposed to enforce contextual integrity norms in practice.
-In particular Ghalebikesabi et al~\cite{Ghalebikesabi2024OperationalizingCI} adopt LLM-based supervisors that assess norm compliance, Abdelnabi et al~\cite{abdelnabi2025firewallssecuredynamicllm} proposes dynamic input/output firewalls and filtering pipelines, Bagdasaryan et al~\cite{bagdasaryan2024air} impose context restriction and data minimization strategies.
-While effective in certain settings, and as mentioned in the previous section, these defenses face two key limitations (reliance on heavy policy evaluation at each step and brittleness to multi-turn manipulation and mosaic-style attacks) that may limit their adoption \cite{das2025disclosureauditsllmagents, Glukhov2024BreachBA}.
+In particular \cite{Ghalebikesabi2024OperationalizingCI} adopt LLM-based supervisors that assess norm compliance, \cite{abdelnabi2025firewallssecuredynamicllm} proposes dynamic input/output firewalls and filtering pipelines, \cite{bagdasaryan2024air} impose context restriction and data minimization strategies, \cite{noauthor_introducing_2026, wang-etal-2025-privacyinaction, xie_priguardagent_2026} provide (contextual-privacy-aware) LLM-based output sanitization/filtering methods.
+While effective in certain settings, and as mentioned in the previous section, these defenses face two key limitations: they incur substantial computational overhead and/or remain brittle to multi-turn manipulation and mosaic-style attacks that distribute malicious intent across multiple interactions~\cite{Glukhov2024BreachBA,das2025jailbreakingauditingcontextualprivacy}.
+This limits their practicality for low-latency deployment.